Africa (goddess): Iconography

+Several variations of numidian coins from different kings of Numidia which bore the symbol of the goddess Africa (Ifri) wearing the elephant skin headdress were uncovered in Numidia.

+Africa was also portrayed on coins, carved stones, and mosaics in Roman Africa.
+In Timgad, she was the main goddess of the great sanctuary of the Aqua Septimiana Felix, where she was worshipped as Dea Patria (goddess of the homeland).
+A sanctuary found in Timgad (Thamugadi in Berber) in Algeria features goddess Africa's iconography.

+On coins reminiscent of a visit by Hadrian (in 122 or 128 AD), the Mauretanian geographical area was symbolised by the young woman Africa dressed in a short tunic with various attributes.
+On some she wore a cornucopia, on others ears of corn; it could be topped with the remains of an elephant's head which underlined its African affiliation.
+On one of the types, she carried a vexillum (military standard).

 The elephant headdress is seen first on coins depicting Alexander the Great, commemorating his invasion of India, including the (possibly fake) "Porus medallions" issued during his lifetime and the coinage of Ptolemy I of Egypt issued from 319 to 294 BC.
 It may have had resonances with Pharaonic ideology.
 The image was later adopted on coinage of Agathocles of Syracuse minted around 304 BC, following his African Expedition.
 Subsequently it is seen on coinage of King Ibaras of Numidia, a kingdom that Pompey defeated in 1st century BCE, so very likely picked up from there by Pompey's image-makers.

-Maritz, however, has questioned whether personified Africa was ever a "Dea" or goddess to Romans, or anywhere else.
-The iconographic images of "Dea Africa" with elephant scalp head dress was just a Roman icon for Africa, states Maritz.
-This is likely because neither Pliny nor any writer thereafter ever described her as "Dea", nor is there an epigraphical inscription stating "Dea Africa".
-In contrast, other Roman goddesses carry the prefix "Dea" in texts and inscriptions.
-Romans already had their own goddesses of fertility and abundance, states Maritz, and there was no need for a competing goddess with the same role.